deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 **Major Owen Powell**

 Being a minute later than he'd planned heading for today's training session meant that Powell was just late enough to run into Technical Sergeant Kovač coming down the hall the other way, struggling under a cardboard box that she could have fit inside.
-"Uh…Delivery for you, Major."
+"Uh...Delivery for you, Major."

 Powell stood and brought his hands together in a single eager clap.
 "Outstanding." he declared.
 "I ordered those a *month* ago."